scala/scala3/docs/_docs/reference/changed-features/overload-resolution.md

 movedTo: https://docs.scala-lang.org/scala3/reference/changed-features/overload-resolution.html
 ---

-Overload resolution in Scala 3 improves on Scala 2 in two ways.
+Overload resolution in Scala 3 improves on Scala 2 in three ways.
 First, it takes all argument lists into account instead of just the first argument list.
 Second, it can infer parameter types of function values even if they are in the first argument list.
+Third, default arguments are no longer relevant for prioritization.

 ## Looking Beyond the First Argument List